Mobtown Players: History

-In the spring of 2002 Mobtown went to the heart of Baltimore when it staged A Midsummer Night’s Dream outdoors in Patterson Park.
+In the spring of 2002, Mobtown went to the heart of Baltimore when it staged A Midsummer Night’s Dream outdoors in Patterson Park.
 The park provided a natural amphitheatre that matched Mobtown's ambition.
 The appearance of live theatre in such an urban outdoor setting brought the Company attention from every corner of Baltimore.
-Since that first show they have returned to Patterson Park as often as they could, staging classic Shakespeare at affordable prices.
-Many Baltimore city residents have spent a starry summer night entertained by Mobtown's versions of Julius Caesar, Romeo and Juliet or Twelfth Night.
+Since its first show, they have returned to Patterson Park often, staging classic William Shakespeare productions, including Julius Caesar, Romeo and Juliet, and Twelfth Night.

-The Mobtown Theater
+Mobtown Theater

-In the fall of 2003 Mobtown found a home when they took over a vacated theatre at Meadow Mill.
+In the fall of 2003, Mobtown found a home when they took over a vacated theatre at Meadow Mill.
 Located in Baltimore's classic Hampden Neighborhood, the permanent space meant that for the first time Mobtown could create a permanent season.
-The 70 seat venue was the perfect home for Mobtown's mix of classical and new work.
+The 70 seat venue was the home for Mobtown's mix of classical and new work.
 They opened with a new translation of Molière's The Misanthrope.

 The new theatre features a large lobby, which allows the theatre to offer plenty space for an after-show beverage, three rehearsal spaces, a large backstage area for set construction and two large offices.
 When they opened in their new space, Mobtown also formed a partnership with other Baltimore theatre companies looking for production space.
-Run of the Mill, Company 13, The Unmentionable Theatre Company, the Living Room Theater Company, and several others have all used the Mobtown Theater to great individual success.
+Run of the Mill, Company 13, The Unmentionable Theatre Company, the Living Room Theater Company, and several others have all used the Mobtown Theater.